 Intuition and Creativity

-Sudden ideas, gut feelings, and creative insights are often the subconscious connecting patterns that the conscious mind can’t see.
+Sudden ideas, gut feelings, and creative insights are often the subconscious connecting patterns the conscious mind can’t see.
 Research and reporting on subconscious-driven experiences describe regular occurrences of intuition and premonition in many adults4.

 “The subconscious doesn’t argue; it accepts and executes the commands it’s given.”